Table of Contents

 Whether you are closed captioning in-house or using a professional closed captioning vendor, there are costs to closed captioning.

 There are four important steps in a closed captioning workflow: transcribing the video, synchronizing the text, controlling quality, and managing the overall process.
 All these steps impact the final cost of your closed captions.

 The cost of closed captioning depends on the process.
 You can either closed caption in-house or outsource your captions.

 A common misconception is that using a closed captioning vendor will cost you more, which is why many organizations caption in-house.
 But using un-trained transcribers – like students – can actually be more costly as they can take longer to caption a single file.

 With outsourcing, the cost of captions can vary from $1-$27 per minute.
 For a cost-effective and high-quality solution, opt for a vendor that uses a mix of technology and human editing.

 Lastly, be careful with lower quality solutions or relying on ASR-only.
 The error rates in the files you get back mean that you will have to spend more time and resources correcting the files – costing you more.

 Many people opt to caption in-house to save money.
-The assumption is that professional captioning services are expensive.
+The assumption is that professional closed captioning services are expensive.

 In-house Transcription Costs

-The first step in captioning is to transcribe the video.
+The first step in closed captioning is to transcribe the video.
 This is often the most time-consuming part.
 A trained transcriptionist will take four to five hours to transcribe one hour of normal audio or video content.